Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/ubuntu.md

 $ sudo -i -u postgres
 $ psql
 ```
-3. Create a Kong database with a username and password
+3. Create a Kong database with a username and password.
 ```
 $ psql> CREATE USER kong; CREATE DATABASE kong OWNER kong; ALTER USER kong WITH password 'kong';
 ```
 > ⚠️ **Note**: Make sure the username and password for the Kong Database are
 > kept safe.
 We have used a simple username and password for illustration purposes only.
 Note the database name, username and password for later.
-4. Exit from PostgreSQL and return to your terminal account
+4. Exit from PostgreSQL and return to your terminal account.
 ```
 $ psql> \q
 $ exit